What Is a Practicum? Definition, Benefits, and Examples

 A practicum in education is one of the most common forms of practicum programs.
 It allows future teachers to gain classroom experience before becoming certified professionals.

-Examples of practicum in education:
+Examples of practicum in Education:

 Observing classroom teaching